BEHR

 Behr 1 year-old male black lab mix, 50 pounds, neutered

 Background: Behr's owner has made the difficult decision to rehome him given her current situation.
-He is kept in his crate for several hours a day and does not have access to a fenced yard.
-Although he has regular walks he is not able to socialize much with other dogs or people.
+He was kept in his crate for several hours a day and did not have access to a fenced yard.
+Although he had regular walks he was not able to socialize much with other dogs or people.

 What Rescue Rep Says Behr is a friendly, playful young pup who loves attention and playing with toys.
-He currently lives with another small, older dog (puggle).
+He lived with another small, older dog (puggle) and now enjoys playing with his foster brother, another lab mix.
 Not sure about cats.
-He's about 50 lbs and will need leash training and training on general commands beyond “sit.”
+He's about 50 lbs and within a few weeks he is already learning to walk nicely on a leash and knows several commands.
 He is food motivated but shows no signs of resource guarding of food or toys.
 He is crate trained and house trained.
 When meeting other dogs Behr gets very excited and pulls to get close, but has not shown any aggression and just wants to play.

 A home with a yard where Behr could burn off some of his energy would be ideal.
 He will need regular exercise and some help with leash training.
 He does like to jump up when meeting people so not a good match for families with toddlers, but he has been around children over 6 with no issues.
 Another older dog might be good to show him the ropes, although he'd likely be fine alone.